 The risk-based capital ratios and the Tier 1 leverage ratio play a central role in PCA, which is an enforcement framework used by the U.S. banking agencies to constrain the activities of depository institutions based on their levels of regulatory capital.
-Five categories have been established using thresholds for the Common Equity Tier 1 risk-based capital ratio, the Tier 1 risk-based capital ratio, the total risk-based capital ratio, and the Tier 1 leverage ratio: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
+Five categories have been established using thresholds for the Common Equity Tier 1 risk-based capital ratio, the Tier 1 risk-based capital ratio, and the Tier 1 leverage ratio: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
 FDICIA generally prohibits a depository institution from making any capital distribution, including any payment of a cash dividend or a management fee to its BHC, if the depository institution would become undercapitalized after the distribution.
 An undercapitalized institution is also subject to growth limitations and must submit and fulfill a capital restoration plan.
 Although BHCs are not subject to the PCA framework, the FRB is empowered to compel a BHC to take measures-such as the execution of financial or performance guarantees-when PCA is required in connection with one of its depository-institution subsidiaries.
-At September 30, 2023, Ally Bank met the capital ratios required to be well capitalized under the PCA framework.
+At December 31, 2023, Ally Bank met the capital ratios required to be well capitalized under the PCA framework.

-At September 30, 2023, Ally and Ally Bank were in compliance with their regulatory capital requirements.
-For additional discussion of capital adequacy requirements, refer to Note 17 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended September 30, 2023.
+At December 31, 2023, Ally and Ally Bank were in compliance with their regulatory capital requirements.
+For additional discussion of capital adequacy requirements, refer to Note 20 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2023.